 - Management: Ingenious Project Manager with 10+ years of experience in team handling.

 - Marketing: Award-winning marketing manager with seven years of experience.

 Examples Of Resume Headlines For Freshers:

 Experienced candidates get the opportunity to highlight their expertise and abilities with a catchy phrase.
 But freshers don’t have that option.
 Their resume headlines may lack experience but can include abundant talent and achievements.
 Here is a set of examples of resume headlines for freshers:

 - Mechanical Engineer: Skilled in COSMOS with a grand passion for machine and machine learning.

 - SEO Analyst: Certified SEO Analyst with the knowledge to crack the code of the market.

-- Content Writer: Knack to convert mundane into magic and using the right keywords to express accurate emotions.
+- Content Writer: Knack to convert mundane into magic and use the right keywords to express accurate emotions.

 - PHP Developer: Internship experience in developing high-end websites with the ability to communicate in PHP.

-- Full Stack Developer: In-depth knowledge of Java and Python with a passion to learn and grow.
+- Full Stack Developer: In-depth knowledge of Java and Python with a passion to learn and growing.

 - Aeronautical Engineer: Inquisitive about the dynamics between machine and man with a deep understanding of aerodynamics and thermodynamics.

 - Graphic Designer: The ability to recognize and distinguish the trending model and work in tight spaces and time frames.